AsgerJon/WorkToy/README.md

 ### Field

-This class are defined in the class body in the same way as the attributes mentioned above.
+This class is defined in the body in the same way as the attributes mentioned above.
 Unlike attributes, instances of Field defined on a class body must also decorate their own accessor methods.